MicrosoftDocs/winrt-api/windows.ui.core/coreindependentinputsource_pointerentered.md

 # Windows.UI.Core.CoreIndependentInputSource.PointerEntered

 ## -description
-Occurs when a pointer moves into the bounding box of the Windows Store app.
+Occurs when a pointer moves into the bounding box of the UWP app.

 ## -remarks
 For touch input, the app receives this event before a [PointerPressed](coreindependentinputsource_pointerpressed.md) event.